Lewis C. Dowdy

 Lewis Carnegie Dowdy (1 September 1917 – 17 December 2000) was an American educator and the sixth president, and first chancellor of North Carolina Agricultural and Technical State University.

 Early life

-Lewis C. Dowdy was one of 14 children born to William Wallace Dowdy and Alice Shiver Dowdy, on September 1, 1917 in Eastover, South Carolina.
+Lewis C. Dowdy was one of 14 children born to William Wallace Dowdy and Alice Shiver Dowdy, on September 1, 1917, in Eastover, South Carolina.
 Dowdy was educated in the public schools of Eastover, and later graduated cum laude from Allen University in Columbia, South Carolina.
-He married his wife Elizabeth Smith on June 26, 1943 in Terre Haute, Indiana, where she was a native.
-Dowdy would later earn a Master's degree from Indiana State College in 1949, and a doctorate of education degree from Indiana University in 1965.
+He married his wife Elizabeth Smith on June 26, 1943, in Terre Haute, Indiana, where she was a native.
+Dowdy would later earn a Master's degree from Indiana State College in 1949, and a doctorate of education degree from Indiana University Bloomington in 1965.